Leslie Bassett:

 have thought.
 You would have assumed that the orchestra

 piece that wins the Pulitzer Prize then would be used.
-And in
+In

 fact, my publisher did send the score around to a lot of orchestras